logaretm/villus/README.md

 </script>
 ```

-You can do a lot more, `vue-gql` makes frequent tasks such as re-fetching, caching, mutation responses, error handling, subscriptions a breeze.
+You can do a lot more, `villus` makes frequent tasks such as re-fetching, caching, mutation responses, error handling, subscriptions a breeze.
 Consult the documentation for more use-cases and examples.

 ## Compatibility